- Mac Os X No Packages Were Eligible For Installation

 The following information was found on someones site (sorry I forget which), but I have included it here to make it easier to correct this issue.

-Mac os x no packages were eligible for install disk Use the following command in terminal to set the machine to a time and date of your choosing:
+Use the following command in terminal to set the machine to a time and date of your choosing:

 date {month}{day}{hour}{minute}{year}